 Before you get too overwhelmed, let's start with the basic definition of onomatopoeia.
-According to the CliffsNotes Literary Terms & Poetry Glossary, onomatopoeia
+According to the CliffsNotes Literary Terms & Poetry Glossary, onomatopoeia is:

 The use of words whose sound suggests their meaning.
 Examples are "buzz," "hiss," or "honk."